zendframework/ZFTool/README.md

 =========================

 **ZFTool** is an utility module for maintaining modular Zend Framework 2 applications.
+It runs from the command line and can be installed as ZF2 module or as PHAR (see below).

 ## Features
  * Class-map generator
  * Listing of loaded modules
+ * Create a new project (install the ZF2 skeleton application)
+ * Create a new module

 ## Requirements
  * Zend Framework 2.0.0 or later.